You can search this SPD section by section or click here to create a single searchable document.

 If you:

 • Want to increase your insurance coverage or enroll after 31 days of employment, you must provide evidence of insurability and meet MetLife's underwriting requirements.
-The EOI form will be available through your enrollment action in ExxonMobil Benefits Web after you submit your change request.
-Your coverage becomes effective when your application is approved by MetLife.
-However, payroll deductions may not begin until the first of the month following Benefit Administration's receipt of the approval from MetLife.
+The EOI form will be available through your enrollment action in the Your Total Rewards portal after you submit your change request.
+Your coverage becomes effective the first day of the month after your application is approved by MetLife.

 • Lower your coverage, the change is effective the first of the month following the date your election is received by ExxonMobil Benefits Service Center.